alexcvega/titanic-analytics/README.md

 Advanced Data Analytics & Model Calibration

-This project demonstrates a rigorous approach to the classic Titanic survival classification problem.
-It goes beyond simple model fitting to implement production-grade pipelines, imbalanced class handling (SMOTE), and probability calibration, ensuring the model is not only accurate but also reliable for real-world decision-making.
+This project is an approach to the Titanic survival classification problem.
+It goes beyond simple model fitting to implement production-grade pipelines, imbalanced class handling (SMOTE), and probability calibration.
  Key Features

     Automated Data Preprocessing: Integrated ColumnTransformer for handling numerical (scaling) and categorical (OneHotEncoding) data within a unified pipeline.